Set up AWS CloudTrail and GuardDuty connectors.

 - Sign in to the AWS Management Console.

 - Navigate to S3 and create a bucket to store all logs (AWS Tutorial).
 Store the S3 ARN as you will use in GuardsDuty settings.
+We suggest creating a General purpose bucket leaving the default settings unchanged.
+We also suggest naming the bucket:

 - Click Enable GuardDuty.